Zudoku

 • FROM scratch: Build the filesystem from the scratch container image, to create a base image.

-• If changing the application name, change the hello name in RUN rails generate controller hello to a new one.
+• If changing the app name, change the hello name in RUN rails generate controller hello to a new one.
 The file names in the app/ and config/ directories have to be similarly updated.

-Learn More
+Learn more

 Use the --help option for detailed information on using Unikraft Cloud: